3 climate hecklers ejected for disrupting Cruz on 'The View' - NewsBreak

 3 climate hecklers ejected for disrupting Cruz on 'The View'

-Two women began shouting, "Cover climate now," while the Texas Republican answered a question.
-He briefly paused, smiled, and then continued talking as the women shouted, most of it indecipherable to a television audience.
+Two women began shouting “Cover climate now” while the Texas Republican was answering a question.
+He briefly paused, smiled and then continued talking as the women shouted, most of it indecipherable to a television audience.

 The shouting ended after less than a minute after the women, who were not seen on television, were apparently ejected.